Touching lips with a stranger is one of the main reasons a person with CPR training refuses to provide CPR to a victim.

 The Purpose of Rescue Breathing

 The goal of rescue breathing is to add oxygen to the body when the victim can’t breathe on their own or doesn’t have enough oxygen in their lungs to sustain life.
 If a victim needs to get oxygen into their lungs, you breathing that life might be their only hope.
-Fortunately many first aid kits include an emergency rescue breather that helps prevent the transmission of fluids.
+Fortunately, many first aid kits include an emergency rescue breather that helps prevent the transmission of fluids.

 Bystander CPR Vs. Professional CPR

-Hands only is is referred to as ‘bystander CPR,’ because this is specifically for untrained bystanders who witness a cardiac arrest emergency.
+Hands-only is referred to as ‘bystander CPR,’ because this is specifically for untrained bystanders who witness a cardiac arrest emergency.
 CPR trained medical professionals use rescue breathing during a cardiac arrest in combination with chest compressions depending on the emergency and as dictated by the emergency and their specific training.

 A bystander’s job is simply to do chest compressions until a professional arrives.
 While rescue breathing is no longer required in layperson CPR emergencies for heart attack victims, there are still a number of emergency scenarios in which a victim will need rescue breathing, so don’t just assume the victim is suffering from cardiac arrest.